 Modifying the home to accommodate for living with a disability is an option for all the rooms in your home, though your bedroom is among the most important.
 A bedroom should be a space for healing and eliminating stress.
 You should never have to deal with added stress due to the difficulty of entering your bedroom and climbing in and out of bed.

-For those who are disabled with injuries, wheelchair-bound, sensory processing disorders, or have other special needs, it’s important that certain modifications are in place to make the bedroom a comfortable and easily accessible space.
+For those who have disabling conditions, utilize a wheelchair for mobility, are affected by sensory processing disorders, or have other special needs, it’s important that certain modifications are in place to make the bedroom a comfortable and easily accessible space.

 Take tips from these areas of consideration for the most important adjustments needed for a disability-friendly bedroom.